ytthuan/LeoSQLServerRServices/RetailForecasting/SQLR/README.md

 ##INTRODUCTION
 ------------

-This template demonstrates how to build a pipeline that automatically provides weekly retail forecasts of the next 52 weeks for each store and each product using [SQL Server R Services.](https://docs.microsoft.com/en-us/sql/advanced-analytics/what-is-sql-server-machine-learning).
+This template demonstrates how to build a pipeline that automatically provides weekly retail forecasts of the next 52 weeks for each store and each product using [SQL Server ML Services.](https://docs.microsoft.com/en-us/sql/advanced-analytics/what-is-sql-server-machine-learning).

 Two modeling solutions are provided for this template :